awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.SAP.md

 ## Limitations on using SAP ASE as a source for AWS DMS<a name="CHAP_Source.SAP.Limitations"></a>

 The following limitations apply when using an SAP ASE database as a source for AWS DMS:
-+ Only one AWS DMS task can be run for each SAP ASE database\.
++ You can run only one AWS DMS task with ongoing replication or CDC for each SAP ASE database\.
+You can run multiple full\-load\-only tasks in parallel\.
 + You can't rename a table\.
 For example, the following command fails\.

   ```